Walachul/SilvaPermaculture/README.md

 3. Security check - If feature 1 is implemented, this will allow to check for the validity of the email address, by sending to that registered email address a confirmation link.

-4. Pagination - Feature to display 5 items on a page and the functionality to look for the next ones.

-5. Plants cards can show the user that added that plant and when exactly.
+4. Plants cards can show the user that added that plant and when exactly.

-6. Order the plants by date added or nutrients
+5. Order the plants by date added or nutrients

 ## Technologies Used